-A number of recipient sites have been identified for the species to be translocated to within the Project locality.
+A number of recipient sites were first identified by desktop assessment for the species to be translocated to within the Project locality.
 The recipient sites allow for the challenges within the local landscape.
-That is, the sites allow for ongoing access for the purposes of monitoring and management and the habitat is known to support the species and that there is likely to be sufficient carrying.
+That is, the sites allow for ongoing access for the purposes of monitoring and management and the habitat is known to support the species and that there is likely to be sufficient carrying capacity.